International Harvester: The early tractors

-Following the introduction of Farmall, several similarly styled "F Series" models were introduced while the original design continued to be produced as the "Regular."
+Following IH's introduction of Farmall, they introduced several similarly styled "F Series" models while continuing to sell the original design as the "Regular."

 In 1932, IH produced their first diesel engine for the McCormick-Deering TD-40 crawler.
 This engine would start on gasoline and then switch to diesel.
 Other diesel engines of this era were difficult to start in cold weather and using gasoline allowed the engine to thoroughly warm up first.
 In 1935, it was used in the WD-40, becoming the first diesel tractor on wheels in North America (the world's first diesel tractor was Germany's Benz-Sendling BS 6 in 1922).

 Heavy tractors

 The market for industrial tractors grew in the 1930s.
 The TD-40, the first of IH's heavy-equipment crawlers, was suited for a wide range of environments.
 As demand for construction equipment grew, so did the competition.
 The diversification of the agricultural tractor range into genuine construction equipment whetted appetites for further expansion.
 In 1937 IH engaged designer Raymond Loewy to revamp its product line and logo.
 In 1938 the first such model was the TD-65 heavy tractor, later renamed the TD-18.